maxkueng/restique/README.md

  - `profile.[NAME].repository` _(string, required)_: The repository path for
    the backup.
-Read the [restic docs][restic-init] to see how to format the reopsitory path for your storage backend.
+Read the [restic docs][restic-init] to see how to format the repository path for your storage backend.

  - `profile.[NAME].aws_access_key` _(string, optional)_: S3 access key.
 Used
    only when hosting the repository on S3.